The Backbeat

 ht = high tom

-produces lower tones than the middle and high toms.
-The three produce round tones, without the "crack" of the snare, as they do not have the snares of the snare drum.
+Toms are similar to the snare, but produce round tones, without the "crack" of the snare, as they do not have its snares.

 Tempo: Controlling the Speed